 Joe Hanzlik is an equity analyst and a member of Confluence's Value Equities Investment Committee.
-His areas of coverage include the Specialty Finance, Energy and Information Technology sectors.
+His areas of coverage include the Specialty Finance, Energy, and Information Technology sectors.
+Joe also contributes as an analyst to the Global Hard Assets strategy covering the Energy sector.